What is a community bond?

 The issue of community bonds allows non-profit organizations to mobilize new sources of private capital within their support community, ensure their development and strengthen their territorial anchorage.
 Community bonds are offered to the community without any intermediary and constitute a model of peer-to-peer participative financing, enabling citizens to invest their savings in projects that are important to them.

-Community Bonds are debt securities and their characteristics are similar to any bond: a nominal value, a maturity, a remuneration (interest rate), etc. They are accessible to any type of investor, but may be issued only by non-profit organizations.
+Community Bonds are debt securities and their characteristics are similar to any bond: a nominal value, a maturity, a remuneration (interest rate), etc. They are accessible to any type of investor but may be issued only by non-profit organizations.

 Le Grand Costumier’s community bonds: an opportunity to invest for the preservation of Radio-Canada’s costumes collection

-Following the closure of Radio-Canada’s costumer in December 2014, a lot of people, from a variety of sectors and sharing the same desire to preserve this cultural heritage and maintain its accessibility for the artistic community, joined forces in an unusual demonstration of solidarity to save the collection.
+Following the closure of Radio-Canada’s customer in December 2014, a lot of people, from a variety of sectors and sharing the same desire to preserve this cultural heritage and maintain its accessibility for the artistic community, joined forces in an unusual demonstration of solidarity to save the collection.

 Community bonds to finance the restoration of Le Grand Costumier’s costume collection

 Emblematic of Quebec’s creativity, le Grand Costumier’s collection includes 90,000 costumes and accessories and is a remarkable showcase of costume design.
-It is a collection of superior quality, made according to the rules of the art; most fabrics and fittings are natural fibers (sought after by designers for their quality and realism), many accessories are made of genuine materials that are long lasting and can serve a wide range of eras and styles.
+It is a collection of superior quality, made according to the rules of the art; most fabrics and fittings are natural fibers (sought after by designers for their quality and realism), many accessories are made of genuine materials that are long-lasting and can serve a wide range of eras and styles.

 However, the quality of the collection requires constant maintenance.
 Money invested through community bonds will be used to provide human resources and materials needed to restore costumes that need this maintenance to extend their useful life.
-As Le Grand Costumier already has a fully equipped clothing-shop, work can be done on site and money will be mainly allocated to the hiring of the best costume designers.
+As Le Grand Costumier already has a fully equipped clothing shop, work can be done on-site and money will be mainly allocated to the hiring of the best costume designers.

 The campaign in brief